kvo110/property_pulse/README.md

         - Key issues; "Firebase can't output OAuth entries into JSON if Google Cloud has none"
         - Created credentials for OAuth client ID
         - Obtain SHA keys

+- ChatGPT, 11/26/2025, Wednesday, 5:20 PM:
+    - "How can I update my profile display in real time according to my firestore database?"
+    - Changes all FutureBuilder related code to StreamBuilder so every new change to our database of profile details causes the UI to refresh itself with the new details.